- Handsome shape

 features & specs

 The 2016 Buick Cascada is built for days when the best driving is done with the top down.

-The Cascada doesn’t break any new styling ground.
-It's not a flamboyant look at all, just an attractive one with some subtle European themes showing through its Buick badges.
+The Cascada doesn’t break any new ground in terms of styling.
+It's not a flamboyant look at all, just an attractive droptop with some subtle European themes showing through its Buick badges.
 It has a pleasant, rakish profile, and some pronounced side-body sculpting, with a crease that starts behind the wheel wells and arcs back into the taillights.
 Wing-shaped LED running lamps frame a petite waterfall grille, while chrome bars ring the passenger cell and trim the trunk lid tastefully.

 Buick Cascada comfort, safety, and features